lekoala/silverstripe-defer-backend/README.md

 ```

 This also work (kind of) for custom scripts.
 Since the requirements api does not support anything
-outside script and uniquenessID, we append the cookie type to the uniquess id
+outside script and uniquenessID, we append the cookie type to the uniquenessID id

 ```php
 Requirements::customScript($script, "ga-tracking");